Workforce & Education

 Administrators & Teachers in Business

 This program allows classroom instructors to spend a day with two or three businesses to witness the skills required in a particular industry.
 Example: CTAE graphic design and broadcasting teachers touring a printing company, television station, and a media company.
 These real-life examples and career knowledge are then shared with students in these pathways.
-Teachers in Business took a new approach on August 30, 2018.
-The Columbia County School System?s administration, principals from middle and high schools, and the teachers of the year -- a total of 39 attendees -- participated in a new approach of TIB called a Stop-and-Go Tour.
+Teachers in Business took a new approach in 2018.
+The Columbia County School System's administration, principals from middle and high schools, and the teachers of the year -- a total of 39 attendees -- participated in a new approach of TIB called a Stop-and-Go Tour.
 The day will begin with a breakfast and the review of the workforce needs study followed by a presentation on nuclear careers.
 From there, they boarded a bus and toured and heard from various HR managers in the fields of advanced manufacturing, logistics, transportation, industrial, healthcare, cyber, business, and construction.
 The day wrapped up with a conversation from employment agencies on what the most critical needs are in our community.

 Students in Business